Spoilers for all works set prior to Avengers: Infinity War and Avengers: Endgame are unmarked.

 - Fake-Hair Drama: Okoye wears a wig of dubious quality while infiltrating the Korean casino.
 She complains about it and turns it into an Improvised Weapon almost immediately after combat begins.

-- Nakia and Okoye are two Action Girls who tag along T'Challa, counseling him on the best course of action in their own way but are pretty much two opposite sides of an argument.
+- Nakia and Okoye tag along with T'Challa, counseling him on the best course of action in their own way but are pretty much two opposite sides of an argument.
 While Okoye is the bodyguard of the royal family, is very traditionalist and wary of every foreigner, arguing that the ruler of Wakanda must look for his people first and foremost, Nakia is a foreign agent who wants to change Wakanda's isolationist policies and open it to the world to help people around the world.
 It also shows when Killmonger apparently defeats T'Challa and is crowned king, Okoye reluctantly adopts a My Country, Right or Wrong state of mind and reluctantly bodyguards the king, while Nakia immediately takes action to break the law and help dethrone Killmonger.

 - Their differences is also shown in their fighting styles.
 Okoye, the traditionalist, only uses her vibranium spear in battle and no other weapons, as opposed to Nakia, who, trained as a spy, will use whatever she can get her hands on to win a fight.